In the late 1980s, we discovered an opportunity to create a new product. By engaging with users,

 Magically, very few Magic users actually switched.
 While After Dark boomed, Magic sales soared too.
 At the time, it was

 a pain in the neck.
-We had a team on After Dark, lots of work to do, trade shows to travel to.
-We wanted to focus on After Dark,
+We had a team on After Dark, lots of work to do, and trade shows to travel to.
+We tried to kill Magic, but it wouldn't die.

-When After Dark got to version 2.x, we were planning new products and features.
-There were Star Trek, Disney, Simpsons and other screensaver packs.
-We also invented the first live wallpaper as a product to be called Before Dark.
+There were many animation add-on packs to After Dark such as Star Trek, Disney, Simpsons and other media properties.
+We invented the first live wallpaper, a product to called Before Dark that ran After Dark modules on the desktop as animated wallpaper.
 It was 15 years ahead of its time but worked flawlessly.

 It was fun to create a pop culture item featured in comic strips,